physiii/CollectiveFS/README.md

 # Objective
 The objective of CollectiveFS is to create a public file system where users can store personal files.
+I draw from protocols such as BitTorrent and BitCoin to create resilant distributed networks.

 # Description
 The cloud is a cluster of servers owned by a single entity.
 Typically, their motive is to collect payments directly or from 3rd parties which creates reliability and security risks.
 CollectiveFS serves to be a public alternative to privately owned cloud storage.
 Control is distributed among entities who choose to provide disc space in exchange for having their files on the network.